 Transformers.js

 Transformers.js is a Javascript implementation of the Python library transformers, which was developed by HuggingFace.
 Transformers.js uses ONNX Runtime to run pre-trained AI models with JavaScript.
-Basically, ONNX Runtime performs better on edge or low-end devices with its ONNX models compared to PyTorch, TensorFlow, and other similar frameworks.
-ONNX Runtime will be introduced in detail in another post.
-For now, we will focus on implementing a Transformers.js demo instead of diving deep into the background.
+Long story short, ONNX Runtime allows developers to share neural network models interchangeably among frameworks and support a wide range hardwares.

 Common tasks supported by Transformers.js: